floristream/floristream.github.io/README.md

 # ❀floristream tones gallery

-A simple gallery using plain HTML, CSS and JavaScript, without any external dependencies.
+A simple responsive gallery using plain HTML, CSS and JavaScript, without any external dependencies.
 The sample fotos are stored on Google Drive.
 The gallery imports the fotos catalog from a CSV file.
 The CSV file has the following fields:

 `RGB,ID,Label`